jchen1/website/markdown/posts/2022-Track-Season-Retrospective.md

 Besides the anomaly in Pittsburgh (~30 degree weather, snow flurries, and calf cramps), every single race this year was faster than my wind-legal PRs from previous years.
 That's amazingly special.

 I noticed that I tend to tense and push when I have competition next to me.
 More race experience (or even just a workout buddy) should help.
 Next year, I'm going to try to compete a bit more often.

+Competition at these meets was mixed.
+I'd love to get into some faster meets and heats next year—my best race experience of the year was getting dusted by a bunch of Olympians and elite athletes at the Atlanta Track Club meet.

 ## Next year